 tuning forks, after all) and perhaps this effect can be used.
 Try

 them as cheap microphones, and build large grids of them for a sound

 sensor?
 If two bare crystals are held near each other, they probably

 will lock in synch through audio coupling.
 If one crystal is held

-near an object while oscillating, there will probably be voltage
+near a moving object while oscillating, there will probably be voltage

-changes because of sound echoes from the object's surface.
+changes because of sound echoes from the object's moving surface.